 See Authentic Village Life at Kampong Phluk

-About 13 miles from Siem Reap, Kampong Phluk is a fishing village constructed on stilts in the swamps around Tonle Sap Lake, the largest lake in Cambodia.
+About 13 miles from Siem Reap, Kampong Phluk (location on Google Maps) is a fishing village constructed on stilts in the swamps around Tonle Sap Lake, the largest lake in Cambodia.

 Only a handful of tourists makes the journey by boat or bus to Kampong Phluk, which has helped the village retain much of its authenticity.
 This is the place to go to see daily Khmer life away from the influence of heavy tourism; come on any regular day, but try to schedule your visit to coincide with the Cambodia festival calendar.